aramkoukia/github-chatbot/README.md

 ##Brief Description / Elevator pitch
 * A lot of software teams (and other teams) use [Slack](https://slack.com/) for their team communication.
 Microsoft has also released [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) for team collaborations.
 And also Skype and Skype for Business is used alot for team collaboration.
 * A Bot for all of these these systems will be real handy that could listen to team conversations and kick of builds, releases, tests, send email communications, project management and other things.
-* Using Microsoft Bot framework and build Slack and Microsoft Team
+* Using Microsoft Bot framework to build these Slack, Microsoft Team, Skype and Skype for Business bots.
-* Integrate with This is [Linguistic Analysis API](https://www.microsoft.com/cognitive-services/en-us/linguistic-analysis-api) and [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) for better Bot interactions
+* Integrate with[Linguistic Analysis API](https://www.microsoft.com/cognitive-services/en-us/linguistic-analysis-api) and [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) for better Bot interactions
 * **NOTE:** The Linguistic and Text Analytics APIs are not free, and they have pay per call payment policy, which should be considered to see how much will it cost to handle certain number of requests.
   * **Linguistic Analysis API** currently does not have a paid service, and is free and the limit is 5000 calls per month.
   * **Text Analytics API** is free for 5000 calls per month. for 100K calls it is 150$ per month. for 500K calls it is 500$ per month.